CleVR

-CleVR is a free panoramic photo sharing site and photo stitching software.
-It allows panoramas to be embedded into other web pages using a Flash viewer.
-Panoramas can be displayed with hotspots — areas in the scene that can be clicked to display other content or to navigate to another scene.
-This functionality is similar to that provided by Apple's QuickTime VR, but it allows images, text and Flash Video (FLV) video to be displayed within the panorama window.
+CleVR was a free panoramic photo sharing site and photo stitching software.
+It allowed panoramas to be embedded into other web pages using a Flash viewer.
+Panoramas could be displayed with hotspots — areas in the scene that could be clicked to display other content or to navigate to another scene.
+This functionality was similar to that provided by Apple's QuickTime VR, but it allowed images, text and Flash Video (FLV) video to be displayed within the panorama window.

 History

 CleVR was originally launched by Clementine in 2000 as a platform for managing QuickTime VR content.
 The name CleVR is a contraction of "Clementine Virtual Reality".
 At first, panoramas could not be posted by the public, so the site contained virtual tours created by Clementine.
 In October 2006, the web site re-launched in public beta as a free site that allowed panoramas to be created by anyone.
 Much of the content from the previous CleVR site was imported to the new platform.
 The new site was a complete rewrite of the old code, and was no longer based on QuickTime VR.
 Instead it used a Flash viewer developed by Clementine to display the panoramas.
 The new site was officially launched in April 2007.

 On the current site, the photo stitcher and panorama viewer were developed using Adobe Flash, Flex and AIR.
 The CleVR site is written in PHP, and uses PEAR and ImageMagick.
 Images are hosted using Amazon S3.